awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-policy.md

 ### Step scaling policy<a name="aws-properties-as-policy--examples--Step_scaling_policy"></a>

 The following example creates a scaling policy with the `StepScaling` policy type and the `ChangeInCapacity` adjustment type\.
+You must also create a CloudWatch alarm that monitors a CloudWatch metric for your Auto Scaling group\.
+You can associate a CloudWatch alarm with only one scaling policy\.

-When an associated alarm is triggered, the policy increases the capacity of the Auto Scaling group based on the following step adjustments \(assuming a CloudWatch alarm threshold of 70 percent\):
+When the associated alarm is triggered, the policy increases the capacity of the Auto Scaling group based on the following step adjustments \(assuming a CloudWatch alarm threshold of 70 percent\):
 + Increase capacity by 1 when the value of the metric is greater than or equal to 70 percent but less than 85 percent
 + Increase capacity by 2 when the value of the metric is greater than or equal to 85 percent but less than 95 percent
 + Increase capacity by 3 when the value of the metric is greater than or equal to 95 percent